servisys/ispconfig_setup/README.md

 # Version #
 v.3.0.5

-Debian 10 changes file path for root use :
+Debian 10 changes file path, for root use :

 	su -

 Added support for Debian 10 Buster and php7.3